rsignavong/mf-bundler/README.md

 const config = {
   microAppName: "micro-app-menu-detail", // used by registerMicroApp and MicroAppComponent name attribute
   entity: "menu", // used for the mf-maestro.json and dist folder structure for build
+  uiType: "detail", // used for the mf-maestro.json and dist folder structure for build
+  processor: "processor_name",  // used for the mf-maestro.json and dist folder structure for build
-  uiType: "detail" // used for the mf-maestro.json and dist folder structure for build };
+  requiredAcls: ["index", "create"] // used for the mf-maestro.json and dist folder structure for build };

 export {config};